Missing-Children-Society-Canada/messaging/README.md

 # Internal Systems Messaging
 Data processing pipeline broken into microservices and run on Azure Functions.
-Message Enters Queue -> Filter checks to see if user is 'tracked' -> Context is added during Augment -> Data is Stored
+Message Enters Queue (from trigger) -> Filter checks to see if user is 'known' -> Context is added during Augment -> Finally Data is Stored
+- Each Step the message is added to a queue for resiliance
+- System is designed as an Event Sourcing Model; with each step being additive.

 ## Filter
-Ensures that only register users are tracked; within geo-boundaries
+Ensures that only register users are tracked

 ## Augment
 Additional Context added to messages for reporting.